Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: General structure of Pulgon-tools

 The symmetry-detection module is used to determine the complete line-group symmetry of a given quasi-1D structure.
 The detection procedure is organized into two stages: generalized-translational-group identification, which determines the primitive translation along the periodic direction and detects possible screw or glide components; and axial-point-group identification, which classifies rotational, improper rotational, mirror, and dihedral symmetries around the periodic axis.
 These two stages are implemented as separate operations on the same structural input and their respective outputs are combined to determine the final line-group classification and the complete set of symmetry operations.

-In total, there are 13 line-group families, classified according to the combinations of generalized translational group $Z$ and axial point group $P$, as summarized in Table~\ref{tab:line_group}.
-The resulting symmetry object serves as the input for irreps and character table module.
+In total, there are 13 line-group families, classified according to the combinations of generalized translational group $Z$ and axial point group $P$, as summarized in Table~\ref{tab:line_group} following the classification of Damnjanovi\'c and Milo\v{s}evi\'c \cite{damnjanovic2010line}.
+The resulting symmetry object serves as the input for irreps-and-character-table module.